 Can you claim tax without receipts?

 Do you claim tax deductions when you don’t have a receipt?
-Claiming with no receipt is becoming a bit risky because the ATO is more strict now, but in some cases it is okay!
+Claiming with no receipt is becoming a lot more risky because the ATO is much better at data matching, but in some cases it is okay!
 Let’s dig into this and try to avoid ATO troubles.

 Tax deductions are the main way you can improve your tax refund.
 Deductions add fairness to the tax system; if you have to spend extra money that connected with how you earn a living, then you get something back for that.

 It’s no secret that everyone wants to claim a deduction for the business expenses they’ve tallied up throughout the year.
 But what do you do when you have no receipts to show for your purchases?
 Well, the good news is that the Australian Taxation Office (ATO) makes allowances for receipt-free deductions for some items.
-You can claim up to $300 for these expenses.
+You can claim up to $300 for these expenses (in total, not per item).

 Many Australians miss out on hundreds of dollars each year because they’ve lost the receipt for work-related deductions they can claim back.
 But if you’ve lost the receipt, you still make a claim.